c-mart/smog/planning.md

 ## Todo
 - Think about issues that should be fixed before this "ships" (i.e. is used for my blog)
 - How do deal with H1?
-Post title should always be H1 and page title (e.g. 'smog') should not?
+Single-post page has post title as H1.
+Multiple-post page has blog title as H1.
 - Center images inside posts?
 - Strip non-alphanumeric characters from permalinks
 - Get rid of green in CSS